 Or, for a real taster of smallholding, join us for the

 Mud, Poo & Porkers Experience

 Mud, Poo & Porkers can be expanded into the “Mud, Poo and Porkers Experience”.
-This includes the course on the Saturday, plus, on the Sunday, spending the day working alongside us on farm jobs which could include such tasks as collecting eggs, clearing arks, driving the tractor or moving cattle.
+This includes the course on the Saturday, plus, on the Sunday, spending the day working alongside us on farm jobs which could include such tasks as collecting eggs, clearing arks, driving the tractor or using our working horse.
 This is the real smallholding experience, and will take place in all weathers.

 The Mud, Poo and Porkers Experience is limited to one couple, so you can get the very most out of the day.